thataruby/dog-eared-books/README.md

 ## Why do we need csrf_token when creating a form in Django?
 What could happen if we did not use csrf_token on a Django form?
 How could this be leveraged by an attacker?
 The csrf_token is important to protect web applications from Cross-Site Request Forgery (CSRF) attacks, where an attacker can trick an authenticated user into sending malicious requests to the server without their knowledge.
 Without a csrf_token, the server cannot differentiate between a legitimate request and a malicious one, allowing attackers to abuse the user’s session to perform unintended actions.
 Therefore, the csrf_token ensures that every request originates from a legitimate and secure source.

-## Postaman Screenshots
+## Postman Screenshots
-URL XML
+XML
 ![XML](pbp_xml.jpg)

-URL XML by ID
+XML by ID
 ![XMLID](pbp_xmlid.jpg)

-URL JSON
+JSON
 ![JSON](pbp_json.jpg)

-URL JSON by ID
+SON by ID
 ![JSONID](pbp_jsonid.jpg)

 </details>